zorinayu/FastCache-xDiT/README.md

 3. **First-Block-Cache**: Caches the output of early transformer blocks across timesteps.

-4. **DiTFastAttn**: Reduces attention computation by leveraging redundancies between different steps of the Diffusion Model.

 ### Using FastCache for Video Generation

 FastCache also works with video generation models.
 Here are examples of how to use it with different video DiT models: